trildoo/chess/README.md

-this is just a sma;; project i am currenlt working on.
+this is just a small project i am currenlt working on.